john-bieren/setlist-scraper/README.md

     `songs.csv` has a `concerts_key` column to allow you to join the concerts data to it in analysis software using the `key` column in `concerts.csv`.

-* A normalized SQLite database
+* A SQLite database with views corresponding to `concerts.csv` and the fully joined version of `songs.csv` described above.

-    The SQL code that is required to fully reconstruct and join the data as described above can be found in `concerts.sql` and `songs.sql`.